MarksTemporaryAcct/NewBolitaWeb3Practice/README.md

 # BOLITA

-Players bet on the last 3 digits of the days positive covid cases
+Players bet on the last 3 digits of the day's positive Covid-19 cases

 Bet amount defaults to 5 finney sent as msg.value

-At 15:00 the application will get the latest covid data, and set the last 3 digits as the winning numbers, at which point:
+At 15:00 the application will get the latest Covid-19 data, and set the last 3 digits as the winning numbers, at which point:

 - Winners will be paid out (with event emitted)
 - Bets will be cleared (with event emitted)
 - Betting will be opened again for tomorrow's number (with event emitted)

 Contract should be deployed with some ETH to payout winners